PhyllomeOS/xml-definition-for-domains/README.md

 [The reference Domain XML format webpage](https://libvirt.org/formatdomain.html), which lists most of the accepted parameters that can be used to define a virtual machine, is almost 100 pages long.
 It is daunting to pick the most optimized parameters for running a particular guest operating system (OS) well.

 This repository's goal is to maintain definitions that are tuned for running modern OS, leveraging as many paravirtualized devices (virtio) the target guest OS support.

+More information [here](https://wiki.phyllo.me/e/en/virt/guest) on the status for virtio support on guest operating systems.

 ## Requirements